ruzaro/RandomClipPlayer/readme.md

 1. In OBS, add the 'clipPlayer.html' file as a Browser Source.
 You need to tick "local file" in order for this to be possible.
 2. In OBS, adjust the width and height of the Browser Source in the "Properties" panel rather than scaling it, this ensures that the clips play at the highest possible quality without becoming blurry when scaled.
 3. You may also want to consider enabling "Shutdown source when not visible" and "Refresh browser when scene becomes active" for the most flexibility.
-4. If You want to have a desciption alongside the player, add the `clipDescription.html` file as a Browser Source similarly to the `clipPlayer.html` file.
+4. If You want to have a description alongside the player, add the `clipDescription.html` file as a Browser Source similarly to the `clipPlayer.html` file.
 Adjust the Browser Source settings accordingly.

 ---
 ## Optional functionality